Welcome to the podcast of the Lotus Eaters for Tuesday, the 14th of October, 2025.

 Well, I think I do.

-That's the one where there has to be like a I don't know, a minute or something of two women talking to each other about something that isn't a man.
+That's the one where there has to be like a, I don't know, a minute or something of two women talking to each other about something that isn't a man.

 Yes.

-But uh apparently many films fail this.
+But apparently many films fail this.

-Um watched Master and Commander the other night.
+Watched Master and Commander the other night.

 Definitely failed it.

-Not a single woman in them.
+Not a single woman in the boom.

 Anyway, the pendulum is swinging back, as we can see.